Harfenlabor/harfenlabor.com/exampleSite/content/research/international-symposium-on-the-barberini-harp-a-report.md

 16 December 2016 / morning session

-The morning of December 16th was primarily reserved for the harp and string makers.
-David Brown used numerous illustrations and descriptions to place the Barberini Harp in the history of harp making in the 16th and 17th centuries.
+The morning of December 16th was primarily reserved for the harp makers and string makers.
+David Brown used numerous illustrations and descriptions in order to situate the Barberini Harp within the history of harp making in the 16th and 17th centuries.
 He also evaluated the X-ray images of the Roman instrument.

 ***